-Change refresh rate. t А Show/Hide memory policy stats.
-Show/Hide hugepage info. Η L Show/Hide LRU Queue stats.
+A Show/Hide memory policy stats.
+H Show/Hide hugepage info.
+L Show/Hide LRU Queue stats.
 Field definitions: hit - page was allocated on the preferred node miss - preferred node was full.
 Allocation occurred on THIS node by a process running on another node that was full foreign - Preferred node was full.
-Had to allocate somewhere else. interly - allocation was for interleaved policy local - page allocated on THIS node by a process running on THIS node remote - page allocated on THIS node by a process running on ANOTHER node show sizes in pages.
+Had to allocate somewhere else. interlv - allocation was for interleaved policy local - page allocated on THIS node by a process running on THIS node remote - page allocated on THIS node by a process running on ANOTHER node